SUP11City Version: 2020-1, 21 jan 2020, REV HS

 - Starting procedure 5 day tour and race

 The start will occur in separate groups.
 The organization has the right to combine starts of different racing groups.

 Each start has the following signals:

 - Start (loud signal)

-A race clock will be visible with countdown to the start.
-Once the clock is at zero, the starter determines the exact time of start.
+A race clock will be visible at the start.
+The starter determines the exact time of start.
 Start is between 0 and 10 seconds after 0.
 Race starts at the sound (the “bang”) of the starting pistol, not at the clock.

 In case of a false start, a second shot can be heard and the starting procedure will immediately be restarted.
-Countdown clock is set at 5 minutes.
 False starter(s) may receive a penalty or will be informed about their start.

 The organization may modify the starting times.
 Changes will be announced as soon as possible.